panobi/metrics-sdk/README.md

 ## About Panobi

-The platform designed for growth teams.

-Panobi helps growth teams increase their velocity, deliver results, and amplify customer insights across the company.
+Panobi is the platform for growth observability: helping companies see, understand, and drive their growth.